 Sepsis may progress to septic shock.
 This is a dramatic drop in blood pressure that can damage the lungs, kidneys, liver and other organs.
 When the damage is severe, it can lead to death.

-Early treatment of sepsis, usually with antibiotics and large amounts of intravenous fluids, improves chances for survival.
+Early treatment of sepsis improves chances for survival.

-Signs and symptoms of sepsis
+Symptoms of sepsis

-- Change in mental status
+- Change in mental status.

-Signs and symptoms of septic shock
+Symptoms of septic shock

 When to see a doctor

-- Infection of the kidney, bladder and other parts of the urinary system
+- Kidney, bladder and other parts of the urinary system.

-Most people recover from mild sepsis, but the average mortality rate for septic shock is about 40 percent.
-Also, an episode of severe sepsis may place you at higher risk of future infections.
+Most people recover from mild sepsis, but the mortality rate for septic shock is about 30% to 40%.
+Also, an episode of severe sepsis raises the risk for future infections.